 I must have bounced uncontrollably for about a mile or so before I finally came to an abrupt halt in a shallow crater.
 It was most disconcerting, and I wondered if I would ever find my way back.
 I looked around and every direction looked a bit the same – all covered in dusty old rocks – and I wasn’t even sure which way I had come.

 “Oh dear,” I said.
 “Oh dear oh dear!
 I am doomed to die on this forsaken moon!
 Awe, Awe, Awe AWEOOOOOOOOOO!!”

 The strangest thing was, I heard my voice echoing back.

-That was a moment of great excitement, when I realised that I was not the only dog on the moon.
+That was a moment of great excitement, when I realized that I was not the only dog on the moon.
 I peered over in the direction of a hill and I saw the unmistakable silhouette of one of my own kind.
-He was pointing his muzzle in the air and baying at the the planet Earth.
+He was pointing his muzzle in the air and baying at the planet Earth.
 Soon I was taking giant lunar leaps in the direction of the dog.
-I could hear the parrot squawking over the radio.
+I could hear the Parrot squawking over the radio.

 “Wrong Way!
-Come back here you dumb pootch!”
+Come back here you dumb pooch!”

 “I have been waiting for you these past 2000 years.”

 “Oh,” I said, “I’m sorry if I’m late.”